-AE Domain (Adverse Events (AE))
+AE Domain (Adverse Events)

-The AE domain should include all adverse events, unless otherwise specified in Technical Specification Document(s) $^{27}$ appropriate for the indication.
-The definition of treatment emergent adverse events should be agreed upon with the review division and specified in the protocol (e.g., any AE after first dose of investigational product administration, or any AE after first dose of investigational product administration until X days after the last dose).
+The AE domain should include all adverse events, unless otherwise specified in Technical Specification Document(s)28 appropriate for the indication.
+The definition of

+U.S. Food & Drug Administration 10903 New Hampshire Avenue Silver Spring, MD 20903 www.fda.gov treatment emergent adverse events should be agreed upon with the review division and specified in the protocol (e.g., any AE after first dose of investigational product administration, or any AE after first dose of investigational product administration until X days after the last dose).